Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: EXPERIMENTAL EVALUATION

 \subsection{The Dataset}

 To evaluate the performance of our framework, we collected four hours of data by driving around Oxford, UK, on different kinds of road, and at different times of the day (\textit{i.e.} different traffic conditions).
 The data was gathered using two Knowles omnidirectional boom microphones mounted on the roof of the car and an ALESIS IO4 audio interface.
-The data was recorded at a sampling frequency $f_s$ of $44100 Hz$ at a resolution of $16$ bits.
+The data was recorded at a sampling frequency $f_s$ of $44100$ Hz at a resolution of $16$ bits.
 Furthermore, to obtain accurate ground truth values in the sound source localisation task against various levels of masking noise, we corrupted a stereo composition of specific target signals with the traffic noise recorded, generating samples at various SNRs.
 This kind of approach is commonly used in acoustics literature (\textit{e.g.} \cite{chan2016listen}\cite{ marchegiani2015cross}\cite{schroder2013automatic}\cite{noda2015sound} among others), especially when the impact of noise on classification and identification tasks has to be isolated and accurately quantified.
-Lastly, it allows us to address scenarios where no other sensors can be used to provide ground truth, as either the target sound is purely acoustic (\textit{e.g.} horns), or the sound source is too far away and, thus, out of the field of view of additional sensors, potentially present.
-This additional data used has been extracted from the Urban Sound Dataset \cite{Salamon:UrbanSound:ACMMM:14}, and from other publicly available databases, such as \url{www.freesound.org}.
+Lastly, it allows us to address scenarios where no other sensors can be used to provide ground truth, as either the target sound is purely acoustic (\textit{e.g.} horns), or the sound source is too far away and, thus, out of the field of view of additional sensors potentially present (situation which would, indeed, match the low SNR levels analysed in this work).
+This additional data used has been extracted from the Urban Sound Dataset \cite{Salamon:UrbanSound:ACMMM:14}, and from other publicly available databases, such as \texttt{\url{www.freesound.org}}.
 We are interested in clean signals, as these will represent our ground truth data.
 Thus, we select only samples, where any background noise is either absent or can be easily removed through traditional filtering.
-The clean signals obtained are, then, mixed with the traffic noise recorded, simulating different direction of arrival of the sound, with the acoustic source moving at different velocities, following different paths.
+The clean signals obtained are then mixed with the recorded traffic noise, simulating different direction of arrival of the sound, with the acoustic source moving at different velocities, following different paths.
 Frequency shifts, due to the Doppler effect, are applied accordingly.
-The simulation also takes into account additional propagation effects, such as echoes (\textit{i.e.} delayed, less powerful copies of the original signal), and small perturbations (\textit{i.e.} variation in the power of the perceived signal depending on the direction of arrival) to consider potential reflections, and different kinds of microphones' response patterns.
+The simulation also takes into account additional propagation effects, such as echoes (\textit{i.e.} delayed, less powerful copies of the original signal), and small perturbations (\textit{i.e.} variation in the power of the perceived signal depending on the direction of arrival) to consider potential reflections, and different kinds of microphone response patterns.
 A schematic representation of the microphone configuration is given in Fig. \ref{fig:mics}.
-The direction of arrival of the sound, computed as the angle between the sound source and the vehicle is denoted by $\alpha$.
+The direction of arrival of the sound, computed as the angle between the sound source and the vehicle is denoted by $\alpha$. \rv{The data were collected with the microphones positioned at a fixed location, due to physical constraints associated with mounting microphones on a moving car safely}.
 The current framework operates on a $180 \degree$ space; yet it can be easily extended to $360 \degree$ with an additional microphone.
-In total we generate more than $30K$ samples, equally distributed among the three classes: sirens, horns, and others (\textit{i.e.} any other traffic sound, which is neither a siren nor a horn).
-Each sample refers to one frame of $0.5s$.
+In total we generate more than $30K$ samples of $0.5s$ frames, equally distributed among the three classes: sirens, horns, and others (\textit{i.e.} any other traffic sound, which is neither a siren nor a horn).